joomla/joomla-cms/media_source/README.md

 Each builder receives the base path (path to `media_source/`) and target path (path to `media/`) as input, also cmd options.
 The builder should provide list of tasks which it is able to run and expose public methods for each task to do so.

+**ATTENTION**: While coding the custom builder avoid writing in to folders outside the current asset scope.
+This could lead to unexpected collisions.

 Example builder:

 ```javascript